CaliforNya/BEoppgave/design_document.md

 *An admin user can create and manage multiple tournaments.
 \*A tournament can have many players but only one creator (the admin).

-# Poker Club Tournament Manager

 ---

 ## DIAGRAMS/CHARTS

-Entity-relation diagram for our database relationships:
+# Entity-relation diagram for database relationships:

 ```mermaid
 erDiagram